IT-Kakan/adp_project/report_template.md

 * ID 13.
 Create a profile for each user - firebase?
 * ID 14.
 As a user I want to have a visualisation of a seed that grows into a tree depending on my credit score history so that I can see my total amount of recycling
 * ID 15.
 View categories - closest place where to recycle what.
 Not all can be recycled everywhere
+* ID 16.
+Connect the user profile to facebook.
+Be able to share something on facebookwall.
 ## Work Done

 Feature | Time estimated | Time spent per team member